mail us | mail this page

 Our Board Stats

-We are using the following norms
+We are using the following norms:

 Get the data

-We use three types of BGAs
+We used three types of BGAs:

 Dog-Bones and other Phenomena

-You look at this stuff and think its a snap - just place the via under the pad and you are done - VERY, VERY WRONG.
+You look at this stuff and think it's a snap - just place the via under the pad and you are done - VERY, VERY WRONG.
 Apparently with normal vias (25m (0.64mm) with 10m (0.15mm) holes) most of the solder disappears down the via hole which is pretty unfriendly.
 But maybe not too surprising.
 If you think about it.

 Now to get the normal clearances when working in the middle of a BGA you can rarely slap the via in a gap between balls.
 Instead you place it slighty to one side (so only some of the solder goes down the hole!!) which gives a shape that looks like a 'dog-bone' (if you are drunk or a long way off or preferably both!).
 You can force ORCAD to do this automatically by setting the max fanout distance to 50% of the ball-to-ball center.